peterjc/kana-chording-ke/cursor-chording-flick-input.md

 The [KanaCord](https://github.com/maccody/KanaChord) uses operating system specific keyboard expressions to enter the [hex code for individual unicode for each kana](http://www.i18nguy.com/unicode/hiragana.html).
 For example, け (ke) is unicode 3051 in hex.

-For macOS, once in "*Unicode Hex Input*" mode, press-and-hold the option key (aka alt), then type `3`, `0`, `5`, `1`, and release the option key.
-The top number row or the number pad can be used.
-This will insert unicode hex character 3051, け (ke).
-The same trick works for emoji too, usually eight digits, and can be done from KE.
-Unfortunately, using "Unicode Hex Input" mode has the significant drawback that you won't get access to the OS' kanji support.
-In this mode hiragana and katanana would both work by directly sending the unicode hex for each character.
+For macOS, that is only possible in "*Unicode Hex Input*" mode, which has the significant drawback that you won't get access to the OS' IME for kanji.

-If instead we use "*Japanese - Romaji*" mode, we must map the desired kana to any of the supported romaji aliases, and send that key sequence.
+Instead we use "*Japanese - Romaji*" mode, and map the desired kana to any of the supported romaji aliases, and send that key sequence.
 Thus if the user presses `right+k` wanting `け` we map this to sending `k` then `e`, and let the OS turn this into the kana or kanji as more is typed.
 We can